OlivierSohn/hamazed/BACKLOG.md

-- develop enveloppes: with enveloppes (assuming the envelopes start and end smoothly at 0) we can reduce the xfade amount : 0 (or small, for fast attacks?)
+- develop enveloppes:

 use leap motion as input for envelope / pitch?

+if anything, interpolation should be logarithmic, not linear to have a progressive fade in / out.
+-> make both options available (linear, linear perceived).

+TODO do not xfade on open channel when the audio element is envelopped (se need to refactor AudioOut for this to have more flexibility. see comments in the source code.)

+isPlaying should return False when all requests have been handled, and the last request is "enveloppedDone"

 - synths : verify if with 2 players, ghost notes occur.

 - https://devcenter.heroku.com/changelog-items/1418 -- take it into account in doc

-- add game doc.
+- add game doc., with /man /doc commands
 For synth:
 Use the computer keyboard to play notes.

 Played notes are stored in a Recording: